Thai Culture and Traditions – What You Need to Know to Succeed in Thailand?

 There are numerous aspects of the Thai language that has a direct impact on your Thai translation projects.
 For example, there is no space between words in Thailand which requires special attention from professionals to avoid line-breaking mistakes.
 In addition, the Thai people use two separate calendars and number systems.
 For more details, check out our blog post below:

 Are you planning on entering the Thai market?
-If you do, acknowledging the Thai culture and traditions is the first key step because these factors influence your consumer behaviour in the Thai market.
-In addition, they will save you from embarrassment or misunderstanding due to the differences in your culture and Thai’s.
+If you do, acknowledging the Thai culture and traditions is the first key step because these factors influence your consumer behavior in the Thai market.
+In addition, they will save you from embarrassment or misunderstanding due to the differences between your culture and Thailand’s.

 Don’t know where to start?
 Talk to our Thai localization experts today for a free 1:1 consultancy.

-GTE Localize is a professional Thai translation agency located in many cities in Southeast Asia.
-We have a deep network of native Thai translators who have great insights into the Thai language, culture, and traditions.
-Working with us, you can rest assured that your Thai translation projects are in the good hands of the best-in-class Thai localization experts.
+GTE Localize is a professional Thai translation agency located in Vietnam, Singapore, and the United States.
+We have a deep network of native Thai translators who have great insights into Thai culture, traditions, and language.
+Working with us, you can rest assured that your Thai translation projects are in good hands with the best-in-class Thai localization experts.
 And the rates we offer are budget-saving, starting from $0.06/word.